Jiwan Parajuli

 Jiwan Kumar Parajuli (Nepali: जिवन पराजुली) is a Nepali entertainment journalist and author.
 He was born in Parbat District.

 Parajuli started his journalism career at Radio Upatyaka in 2007.
-He became active entertainment journalism in Nepal.
 He is an author of Close-Up (Nepali Book), a book about the Nepali film industry.
-He has been awarded from Press Council Beat Journalism Award 2022, which was given by Press Council Nepal.
-Similarly, he has also received ‘Excellence in Entertainment Journalism Award 2021’ in PIM Nepal Film Festival.
-He is the immediate past vice president of Film Journalist Association Nepal and National Delphic Council Nepal.
+He has been awarded the Press Council Beat Journalism Award 2022, which was given by Press Council Nepal.
+He has also received the Excellence in Entertainment Journalism Award 2021 at the PIM Nepal Film Festival.
+He is a past vice president of the Film Journalist Association Nepal and current vice president of National Delphic Council Nepal.